Heilemann/Realms/README.md

 # Realms
-Issue tracking, wiki and discussion repo for Realms Inc.
+Issue tracking, wiki and discussion repo for the Realms Online Tabletop.